 Make sure all tubing is constructed of materials suitable for low dewpoint measurement, i.e. stainless steel or Teflon, do not use rubber or plastic tubing (refer to section 4.1 for more details).
+If using quick disconnect on inlet, be aware that some female disconnects do not seal as tightly as others.

 Check for leaks after connecting.